 Many private landlords are reluctant to let to younger people, especially if you will be claiming housing benefit.
 You may have a low income and no savings, which can make it very difficult to pay for accommodation.
 Yet even with all these issues, it is possible to find suitable and affordable accommodation.
 But to do that you will need to do some thinking.
+Whether you're moving into a home of your own or student accommodation, living away from home can be an eye opening experience, you can explore what you need to know about living alone on The Mix Home Truths.

 Where do you want to live?